 Their dedication and enthusiasm to try new things paved the way for future residents.

 Kelli is an artist and designer who believes that design can subvert our expectations about how the world works.
 During her Residency, Kelli created a series of paper pop-up projects, including a book that doubles as a camera, which can be found in stores today.

 How the Residency works.

-Adobe Creative Residents receive access to the best creative tools, resources for use throughout the year, support from mentors in a variety of creative fields and a compensation package.
-In return, each resident shares a window into their world and useful insights along the way.
+Adobe Creative Residents receive access to the best creative tools and resources, along with guidance from advisors and a compensation package.
+In return, each resident proactively pursues a personal creative project, while sharing their process, insights and inspiration with the community along the way.
 For more info, view the program’s FAQ.

 We will start accepting applications in January and the residency year will take off in May.
 You can begin preparing your application today by mapping out your project proposal.
 In your proposal, we want to hear about your goals for the year, the tools you'll use, your creative process, and how you’ll share your work during the residency.
 We want to see your work too.
 Start gathering and creating sample imagery demonstrating what your project will look like.